MicrosoftDocs/power-platform/power-platform/alm/use-pipelines.md

 Create and run pipelines to easily deploy solutions to environments.

+> [!IMPORTANT]
+> This is a preview feature.

 ## Create a pipeline

 Power Platform administrators can create one or more pipelines, associate any number of environments, then share access with those that will administer or run pipelines.

 ### Prerequisites

 - Four environments are recommended, but you can use as few as three Power Platform environments to create a pipeline.
-Unless otherwise stated, all environments that participate in pipelines should be enabled as managed and have a Microsoft Dataverse database.
+- Unless otherwise stated, all environments that participate in pipelines must be enabled as a managed environment and have a Microsoft Dataverse database.
+More information: [Managed environments overview](../admin/managed-environment-overview.md)
 - Power Platform administrator or Dataverse system administrator role.

 Before you begin, you’ll need to choose which environments will participate in pipelines.
 A common set-up might include the following environments:

 - **Host environment (required)**.
 This special-purpose environment acts as the **storage** and management plane for all pipeline configuration, security, and run history.
    - As this is the control center for all deployment activities, we recommend you keep this as a **dedicated environment** separate from development, testing, and production environments.
-   - If desired, you may configure multiple different hosts within a tenant, such as for separately managing Pipelines for different business organizations or geographic locations.
+   - If desired, you may configure multiple different hosts within a tenant, such as for separately managing pipelines for different business organizations or geographic locations.
 One host for the entire tenant is also acceptable.
 - **Development (required)**.
 This is where you’ll develop solutions.
-"Development" refers to purpose you'll assign to the environment, not the type of environment that can be used.
+Notice that "Development" refers to the *purpose* you'll assign to the environment, not the *type* of environment that can be used.
 - **QA environment (optional).** This is where you’ll deploy solutions for testing prior to moving them to production.
 - **Production (required)** The final destination for a deployment pipeline.
 This is where end users will run the apps that are deployed.

 > [!TIP]
 > Use environment names that indicate their purpose.
 For example, *Contoso Host*, *Contoso Development*, *Contoso QA*, and so forth.

-### Install the Power Platform Pipelines application in your host environment
+### Install the Power Platform pipelines application in your host environment

 This step is only required for the initial host setup.
 You may skip to the next section if you already have access to a host environment where you'll create pipelines.

 1. Sign into the [Power Platform admin center](https://admin.powerplatform.microsoft.com/), go to **Environments** > **New**, and create a new environment with a Dataverse database or Dataverse plus Dynamics 365 Customer Engagement apps database.
 Be sure to choose the same region that your development, QA, and production environments are created in.